yffenim/disboard_search_backend/README.md

 # Usage

-### Load the python script dependencies in the `scripts` directory:
+### Install dependencies and run server(s)

-`cd scraper`
+`cd scripts`

 Run a virtual shell:

 `pipenv shell`

-Install dependencies:
+Install dependencies with makefile:

-`pipenv install`

-You might need to manually install `cloudscraper`:

-`pipenv install cloudscraper`

-**Note that you may need to manually install all the dependecies**
+`make`

-In the event of an inexplicable error with parsing, please ensure that you are running a virtual env and have all dependencies loaded.
+In the event of an inexplicable python error with parsing, please ensure that you are running a virtual env and have all dependencies loaded.

+Run the express server:

+`cd ../server && npm start`

+If needed, run the react client:

+`cd ../client && npm start`

 ---